sunilshah/Automation/README.md

 Here we will explore this topic using Jupyter notebooks and Python for live interaction with the user.
 I want to systematically explore surprises that occur along the way.
 In doing so, I want to point out various method pitfalls relating to human decisions.
 Sometimes, these pitfalls are present in computer automation methods.

 In these examples, I will first describe a problem and the methods used commonly.
 Then I will describe assumptions underlying the methods and show that it works as intended when used on a simulation that matches the assumptions.
 Next I will show what happens when used on a more realistic situation simulated using a more complex model.
-Granted that reality is always more complex than even the complex simulation, it can show problems encountered in practice.
+Granted that reality is always more complex than even the complex simulation, it can still show problems encountered in practice.

 Topics